Marcus Floyd

-·2016–Present Church School Convention President of the East Florida District P.B.
-Association

-·2019–Present Founder and CEO at Marcus D. Floyd Ministries

-·2020 First airing of his weekly TV broadcast The Empowered Life with Dr. Marcus D. Floyd on the Christian Television Network.

 Football career

 High school

 Floyd earned all-state recognition as a senior at Bartow High School.
 He rushed for 1,002 yards and 14 touchdowns and helped lead his team to the 1996 Florida 4A state championship.
 Floyd had his #24 Jersey retired by Bartow Senior High School on October 4, 2013.

 College career

 At Indiana University, Floyd made 86 tackles, three interceptions, five pass deflections, two forced fumbles, and two fumble recoveries in two seasons as a defensive back.
 He switched from running back to defensive back midway through his red shirt junior year in 1999.
 In 2001, Floyd won the Ted Verlihay Award, given annually to the player who demonstrates the best mental attitude and loyalty to the Hoosier football program.
 He made 46 tackles, three interceptions, five pass deflections, one forced fumble and one fumble recovery while playing as a graduate student.
 In 2000, as a senior, Floyd started the final four games and made 40 tackles, one forced fumble and one fumble recovery.
 In 1999, as a junior, Floyd red shirted.
 In 1998, as a second year student (sophomore), Floyd moved to running back and made 315 yards on 64 carries.
 In 1997, as a freshman, Floyd began his career as a wide receiver and made one catch.
 Floyd was the winner of the Hoosier Strength and Conditioning challenge in both 1998 and 2001.